tosodo/Cardio_Classifier/README.md

 Based on these numbers I define the metrics as follows:

--Accuracy – ratio of correctly classified patients to the total number of patients (Accuracy = (TP+TN)/(TP+FP+FN+TN)) -Precision – ratio of correctly classified patients with cvd to the total patients classified as having cvd.
+-Accuracy – ratio of correctly classified patients to the total number of patients (Accuracy = (TP+TN)/(TP+FP+FN+TN)).

+-Precision – ratio of correctly classified patients with cvd to the total patients classified as having cvd.
 The intuition behind precision is how many patients classified as having cvd truly have the cvd .
 (Precision = TP/TP+FP).

-    -Recall – ratio of correctly classified cvd patients to patients who have the cvd.
+Recall – ratio of correctly classified cvd patients to patients who have the cvd.
 The intuition  behind recall is how many patients who have cvd classified as having the cvd.
 (Recall = TP/TP+FN).

 The potential of machine learning within the medical industry is revealed through this in-depth example of how the technology can be applied to provide a medical diagnosis in this case, the prediction and diagnosis of cardiovascular disease.